 Claim Five of the '399 Patent provides, "An interface device according to claim 1, wherein the processor is a digital signal processor."
 '399 Patent, col. 13:26-27.
 Papst asserts that a "digital signal processor" means a "processor with a highly parallel, pipeline architecture optimized to perform repetitive operations."
-Papst's App. at 5.22 The Camera Manufacturers contend that a digital signal processor is simply a processor - any kind of microprocessor - including a digital signal processor.
+Papst's App. at 5.23 The Camera Manufacturers contend that a digital signal processor is simply a processor - any kind of microprocessor - including a digital signal processor.
 See CMs' Slides at 248.

 Papst is correct that the "digital signal processor" in Claim Five cannot be any kind of microprocessor.
 Claim Five is a dependent claim.
 Thus, it includes the limitations of Claim One, but also adds something new, rendering it more narrow than Claim One.
 See 35 U.S.C. § 112; Tr.
 3:38.
 Claim One is broad.
 It recites that interface device includes a "processor."
 '399 Patent, col. 12:48.
-The specification expressly notes that while a preferred embodiment would include a digital signal processor, it could include any type of processor: "In a preferred embodiment of the present invention, the digital signal processor 13, which need not necessarily be implemented as a digital signal processor but may be any other kind of microprocessor" '399 Patent, col. 6:48-51 (emphasis added); see also id., col. 9:18-19 ("[T]]he DSP can be any DSP").
+The specification expressly notes that while a preferred embodiment would include a digital signal processor, it could include any type of processor: "In a preferred embodiment of the present invention, the digital signal processor 13, which need not necessarily be implemented as a digital signal processor but may be any other kind of microprocessor " '399 Patent, col. 6:48-51 (emphasis added); see also id., col. 9:18-19 ("[T]he DSP can be any DSP").
 Because "processor" in Claim One means any kind of processor, the term "processor" in Claim Five must be more limited.
 See 35 U.S.C. § 112 ("[A] claim in dependent form shall . . . specify a further limitation of the subject matter claimed.").
 To interpret Claim Five as coextensive with Claim One would render Claim Five meaningless.
 Such a construction is disfavored.
 See Cytologix, 424 F.3d at 1173.
-The
+The Court adopts, with some modification, Papst's proposed construction: a "digital signal processor" as specified in Claim Five of the '399 Patent means a "processor optimized to perform repetitive computations used in digital signal processing such as multiply-accumulates."

-22 Neither party presented any argument at the hearing on the definition of "digital signal processor."
+23 Neither party presented any argument at the hearing on the definition of "digital signal processor."
 Tr.
 3:134 (Papst) ("[W]e don't have any further presentation on digital signal processor in Claim 5.")